Alert: The following services will be unavailable on Saturday, January 5, 2013 from 12 a.m. (midnight) to 6 a.m. CST due to system maintenance.

-Verify the correct county and city, village or township where your vehicle is customarily kept when you apply for registration and on your license plate renewal notice.
+Verify the correct county and city, village or township where your vehicle is customarily kept when you apply for registration and on your license plate renewal notice (see example).
+If you recently changed your address, WisDOT records for the vehicle location will update automatically in most cases.
 Any person who gives a false or fictitious location where a vehicle is customarily kept may be fined not more than $200 or imprisoned not more than six months or both (section 341.60, WI stats.).

 To correct this information:

 - If you mail your renewal notice or apply in person, indicate the correct information on the notice and submit the appropriate fee.

 - Or, contact WisDOT at the email address or telephone number below.

 - City of Appleton ($20 beginning February 2015)

 - City of Milwaukee ($20)